ANZ Electronic Security Pioneers Remembered.

 Digifort – Australian/Brazilian premier VMS developer.

 Dindima – Developer of Super Sleuth – one the very early smart video analysis and transmission systems, 1990s.
-We have a memory of a trip to suburban Melbourne to meet the developer of this technology – help with a name via firstname.lastname@example.org.
+We have a memory of a trip to suburban Melbourne to meet the developer of this technology – the name Simon Veitch springs to mind (pls help with more details via firstname.lastname@example.org).

 Data Key Systems – Pioneers of computer managed access control whose achievements in security, computing, automation and networking were at the bleeding edge.
 Founded in the 1970s, DKS had a factory at Marrickville in Sydney – some of the early solutions were sold out of the back of Roger Pearce’s little Subaru wagon.